Back

 What is Orshot?

 Orshot is an AI-powered platform that automates the creation of marketing visuals at scale using customizable templates.
-Whether you're a brand, content team, or solo creator, it lets you generate consistent, on-brand graphics—like carousels, product previews, or social banners—without touching design software.
-Just set up your template once, connect it to your data, and let Orshot do the heavy lifting.
+Whether you're a brand, content team, or solo creator, it lets you generate consistent, on-brand graphics—like carousels, product previews, or social banners—without touching third party design software.
+Just set up your template once in Orshot Studio, or choose a pre-existing template, connect it to your data, and let Orshot do the heavy lifting.

 Key Features: